alexjnoble/jpeg_tomogram/README.md

 # JPEG Tomogram Conversion Script

 Pack and unpack 3D MRC files to JPEG stacks for visualization to save space.
-This tool is intended for visualization and annotation of cryoET tomograms.
+This tool is intended for visualization and annotation of cryoET tomograms, which may be useful locally and for sending to collaborators for faster visual analysis.

 ## Warning
 This tool should not be used for downstream processing as the JPEG format causes a loss in precision.